 Mark also presented the BAFTA nominated Mark Steel Lectures for BBC Two, and is a regular on BBC One’s Have I Got News For You and BBC Radio 4’s The News Quiz.
 He has written several acclaimed books, including: Reasons To Be Cheerful and What’s Going On and he writes a weekly column for The Independent, which trends on social media each week.

 Mark spent Spring 2018 on the road with his show Every Little Things Gonna be Alright.

-Marlon Davis is a bright young comedian, improviser and actor whose recent TV appearances include BBC’s Live At The Apollo and Comedy Central At The Comedy Store.
+Marlon Davis is a talented comedian, improviser and actor whose recent TV appearances include BBC’s Live At The Apollo and Comedy Central’s Comedy Store Live.

 Already an established comedian in his home country Canada, Mike Wilmot started working in the UK as a stand-up comedian in 1995.
 For over 23 years Mike has built up a reputation as one of the unsung heroes of the UK comedy scene achieving rave reviews throughout the country for his unique stand-up.
 In 2003 he won the coveted Barry Award at the Melbourne International Comedy Festival.

 His TV work includes; Live At The Apollo (BBC One), Rich Hall’s Fishing Show (BBC Four), Rich Hall’s Cattle Drive (BBC Four), several appearances on Never Mind the Buzzcocks (BBC Two), the host of Comedy Blue on Paramount plus team captain on Shoot the Messenger (Paramount Comedy Channel).